Jiteshma/myproject1/README.md

 # myproject1
-tis is for official purpose
+this is for official purpose